-There are so many games and stories in general that revolve around a chosen hero who is destined to save the world from evil.
-Faxanadu puts a strong twist on that age old cliché by making the protagonist feel like there was not just one destined hero, but several, and they have all failed in their mission.
+There are so many stories that revolve around a chosen hero who is destined to save the world from evil.
+Faxanadu puts a strong twist on that age-old cliché by making the protagonist no one special.
+He is just the latest after several others have all failed in their mission.
 The world Faxanadu starts you in makes you the last person left in a long line of potential saviors.

 The Role You Play

 There really is nothing all that special about the protagonist.
-You play as a traveler who is returning to his hometown after a long journey and finds that everything is in ruins.
+You play as a traveler returning to his hometown after a long journey who finds that everything is in ruins.
 He is given no name.
-Most of his equipment, magic and items can be bought at tool shops and key stores that are available to the general public and can be bought with money that is easily acquired by defeating monsters.
-All of this further adds to the story that the quest to defeat the evil caused by the invading dwarves isn’t so much a quest for a chosen one, but just a quest for the first person with enough strength and courage to persevere through the challenge.
+Most of his equipment, magic and items can be bought at tool shops and key stores.
+They are available to the general public and can be bought with money that is easily acquired by defeating monsters.
+All of this further adds to the story that the quest to defeat the evil caused by the invading dwarves isn’t exactly a quest for a chosen one.
+It’s a quest for the first person with enough strength and courage to persevere through the challenge.

 After the main protagonist returns home and speaks with several of the townspeople and visits the local church, he receives a ring identifying himself as an elf and is told that dwarfs are taking over the land, have already invaded the town, and to meet with the King.
 He tells you that the elf fountain water has stopped flowing and all of the fountains have dried.
 Up.
 Many people have gone out to investigate what caused the water to stop, but no one ever came back.
 The king gives him 1500 gold and says that he could be the last hope to finally save the town.

-The gameplay in Faxanadu is structured almost like an early metroidvania game, but with a much more linear structure.
-The challenge comes in the form of a combination of platforming sections and Action RPG combat with plenty of enemies strewn about in order to obstruct your progress.
-Missing a jump or taking a wrong path can lead you astray and wear you down to the point of reducing your health to zero and sending you back to the last church you visited, which only adds to the narrative of this being a journey that many others before you have tried and failed.
+The gameplay in Faxanadu is structured almost like an early Metroidvania game, but with a much more linear structure.
+The challenge comes from platforming sections, action RPG combat and plenty of enemies strewn about to obstruct your progress.
+Missing a jump or taking the wrong path can lead you astray and wear your health down.
+If it gets reduced to zero, you’ll be sent back o the last church you visited.
 Thankfully, you can stock your inventory with potions and other helpful items to help make the journey easier.

-While not the broadest range of tunes, Faxanadu does have a pretty good line-up, especially for an NES game.
-The respective tunes for the town, the church and the shop are played in every shop, but they are catchy and memorable and they really feel like they belong there.
-That feeling carries over to melodies like the one for the Land of Mist which sounds very dour and troublesome as if something bad has happened, and it goes along well with the atmosphere of the area as everything is hazy and purple and just looks like some kind of disaster has befallen the area.
+While not the broadest range of music, Faxanadu does have a pretty good soundtrack, especially for an NES game.
+The respective tracks for the town, church and shop are repeated throughout the game, but they’re catchy, memorable and fit well.
+That feeling carries over to melodies like the one for the Land of Mist which sounds very dour and troublesome as if something bad has happened.
+It goes along well with the atmosphere of the area as everything is hazy and purple and just looks like some kind of disaster has befallen the area.

 Faxanadu, like a lot of games of its era, uses a password system as opposed to a battery backup which became more popular later on.
 You learn a new password by visiting the church in town and talking to the priest.
 It’s not necessary to talk to the priest if you just want to have a place to continue from in case you die, but you do still have to enter the church and it’s easy to forget that.
 It gets really bad if you die and get sent back to the last church you visited, and if that was 4 or 5 towns ago, you will lose a lot of progress.